rdfostrich/article-jws2018-ostrich/content/related-work.md

 Versioning is a popular area in many domains, such as software development.
-[Git](cite:cites git) is a distributed version control system, typically used in software development projects, which enables users to work of text documents independently, and synchronize their versions safely.
+[Git](cite:cites git) is a distributed version control system, typically used in software development projects, which enables users to work on text documents independently, and synchronize their versions safely.
 Furthermore, it maintains a complete history of the documents by storing the *differences* between each version.
 Storing the differences, i.e. changesets/deltas, between each version instead of maintaining fully materialized snapshots of each version can significantly reduce the storage requirements for archives.